-- [12] The overarching issue is whether summary judgment should be granted in favour of the Plaintiff.
-The Defendant asserts that the claim is statute-barred, and, in the alternative, that the agreements are unenforceable because the Defendant entered into them without legal advice, and because there is no evidence that the payments were actually made to him. - [13] I will address the issues in the following order: - A. Is the claim barred because it was filed beyond the applicable limitation period? - B. Should summary judgment be issued in favour of the Plaintiff?
+- [11] The overarching issue is whether summary judgment should be issued in favour of the Plaintiff.
+The Defendant asserts that the claim is statute-barred, and, in the alternative, that the agreements are unenforceable because there is no evidence that the payments were actually made to him. - [12] I will address the issues in the following order: - A. Is the claim barred because it was filed beyond the applicable limitation period? - B. Should summary judgment be issued in favour of the Plaintiff?